forseti-security/forseti-security/_docs/howto/configure/configuring-forseti.md

  Some scanners are dependent on specific Inventory pipelines.
 To learn about the available scanners and dependencies, see
  [Scanner specifications]({% link _docs/quickstarts/scanner/descriptions.md %}).

+## Updating configuration for GCP deployments
+If you've updated a forseti_conf.yaml for a GCP deployment, refer to "GCP Deployment" for instructions how to copy it to the bucket associated with your deployment.
+After copying your conf file to the bucket, the next time Forseti runs, it will download the new configuration automatically.